 Although we have been a fixture in West Haven for more than 75 years, I am often asked, “What exactly is The West Haven Community House?”
 It is a question with many answers.

 If you ask the parent of a pre-school child in our Head Start program, they might say that we carefully guided their child’s first steps into the wonderful and exciting world of education.

 For parents whose children are enrolled in our Children & Youth Services programs, they might say that we gave them “peace of mind” in knowing that we provided a safe and healthy environment where their child was enriched while having fun.

-For the relatives of adult clients with learning disabilities, we might be described as a “trusted family partner,” ensuring that their loved one was safe, happy and able to build upon their independent living skills, as well as experience the community at-large around them.
+For the relatives of adult clients with intellectual disabilities, we might be described as a “trusted family partner,” ensuring that their loved one was safe, happy and able to build upon their independent living skills, as well as experience the community at-large around them.